threatcode/threat-vm/README.md

   -P PACKAGES Install extra packages (comma/space separated list) -T TOOLSET  The selection of tools to include in the image, default: default
-              Supported values: default everything headless large none -U USERPASS Username and password, separated by a colon, default: kali:kali -Z TIMEZONE Set timezone, default: America/New_York
+              Supported values: default everything headless large none -U USERPASS Username and password, separated by a colon, default: threat:threat -Z TIMEZONE Set timezone, default: America/New_York

 The different variants of images are: